Sherri010/OperationRoom/README.md

   - Practise how to approach many-to-many associations

-## Goal
+## Goals for this app
-You are managing many developers on your team and each one is working with a different client.
+You are managing many developers on your team and each one is working on different projects.
 You, as the team manager, are going to create a tool for yourself to keep track of your developers and projects.
 You will be using ruby on rails and postgresql to create this app.

 Follow the instruction and make your team proud!